thisisshubhamkumar/thisisshubhamkumar/README.md

 I have a strong interest in technology, exploring code & programming.
 I'm a self-taught Developer & have created a few Android apps.

-Most fascinating thing about me is I am also a Pen-tester/ethical hacker.
-I love to define myself as self-proclaimed an Ethical hacker.
 Everyone & everything is vulnerable, and I just enjoy exposing those vulnerabilities.
 The only way to patch a vulnerability is by exposing it first.

 I also blog on Ethical hacking (www.spyboy.blog).
-Our blog has around 10 million hits.
+Our blog has more than 10 million+ hits.
 At Spyboy.blog, We Take The Responsibility Of Feeding Your Curiosity For Technical Information With The Latest Tech News, Hacking World Updates.

 ---